e-fever/qimmutable/README.md

 [Implicit Sharing | Qt Core 5.5](http://doc.qt.io/qt-5/implicit-sharing.html)

-(4) Works for any data structure

-You just need to write a conversion function, QImmutable will do the rest for you.

-(5) Simple update method
+(4) Simple update method

 No matter what kind of update happen, just convert your data structure to QVariantList, pass it to DiffRunner, then patch a model.

 Why use QImmutable for QML?
 --------------------------

-(1) Use JsonListModel to wrap your Javascript object.
+(1) Use ImmutableListModel to wrap your Javascript object.

 (2) Able to work as a nested list model.